eclipse-hono/hono/site/content/deployment/openshift.md

 ### Deploying Eclipse Hono components

-Using the "developer" user, it's now possible to deploy all the other OpenShift resources related to :
+Using the `developer` user, it's now possible to deploy all the other OpenShift resources related to :

 * Qpid Dispatch Router (service and deployment)
 * Hono Server (persistent volume claim, service and deployment)
 * HTTP REST adapter (service and deployment)
 * MQTT adapter (service and deployment)

-First of all the Qpid Dispath Router; it's needed because the Hono Server will connect to it on startup.
+In order to start deploy the Qpid Dispath Router, the following resources needs to be created.

 ~~~sh
 $ oc create -f <path-to-repo>/hono/dispatchrouter/target/fabric8/dispatch-router-svc.yml
 $ oc create -f <path-to-repo>/hono/dispatchrouter/target/fabric8/dispatch-router-dc.yml
 ~~~

-Then the Hono Server, which needs a "claim" on the persistent volume already provisioned other than a "deployment" and "service".
+Then the Hono Server, which needs a _claim_ on the persistent volume already provisioned other than a _deployment_ and _service_.

 ~~~sh
 $ oc create -f <path-to-repo>/hono/application/target/fabric8/hono-app-pvc.yml